 One of the National Park stops is at the base of a dune on the east/land side.
-At this point people are permitted to climb the dune.
+At this point, people are permitted to climb the dune.
 The soft sand collapses under your feet as you try to climb.
 For every two feet your foot moves forward, it slides back 18 inches as soon as weight is applied.
 To say that the climb is "strenuous" is an understatement.
 As you reach the peak of the dune above, you are presented a small plateau followed by another sand dune.
 You proceed to climb again, knowing that your goal is within sight, only to find another plateau and another dune; encouraged as you see the crest of a dune come closer, then the discouraging sight of another dune appears.

 Looking back down the dunes, the massive parking lot at the bottom appears small.
 This view is facing east, toward the interior of the state, across Glen Lake.

 Sand dunes move.
-Winds come off the water lifting grains of sand over the top and depositing them on the other side.
+Winds coming off the water lifting grains of sand over the top and depositing them on the other side.
 Over years this process moves the dune landward.
 The Park Service placed a gauge at this dune to measure its movement.
 In 16 years, it has moved over 64 feet.